yeroc-sebrof/azure-devops-mcp/docs/TROUBLESHOOTING.md

 ## Project-Specific Issues

 1. **npm Authentication Issues for Remote Access**
-   If you encounter authentication errors while accessing the internal Codex-Deps feed (if using remote package):
+   If you encounter authentication errors:
    - Ensure you are logged in to Azure DevOps using the `az` CLI:
      ```pwsh
      az login